dafer45/TBTK/doc/Manual.md

 @page Indices Indices

 # Complex index structures {#ComplexIndexStructures}
-To get an idea about the generality of problems that TBTK is intended to be able to handle, imagine a molecule on top of a graphene sheet, which in turn sits on top of a three-dimensional magnetic substrate material.
+To get an idea about the generality of the problems that TBTK can handle, imagine a molecule on top of a graphene sheet, which in turn sits on top of a three-dimensional magnetic substrate material.
 Further assume that we can model the three individual systems in the following way
 - Molecule: A one-dimensional chain with three orbitals and two spins per site.
-- Graphene: A two-dimensional sheet with two atoms per unit cell and with a single orbital and tow spins per atom.
+- Graphene: A two-dimensional sheet with two atoms per unit cell and with a single orbital and two spins per atom.
 - Substrate: A three-dimensional bulk with three atoms per unit cell, five orbitals per atom, and a single relevant spin-species.

-To describe a system like this, we need three types of operators with three different types of index structure.
+To describe a system like this, we need three types of operators with three different index structures.
 We can for example introduce the operators \f$a_{xo\sigma}\f$, \f$b_{xys\sigma}\f$, and \f$c_{xyzso}\f$ for the molecule, graphene, and substrate, respectively.
-Here \f$x\f$, \f$y\f$, and \f$z\f$ corresponds to spatial coordinates, \f$s\f$ is a sublattice index, \f$o\f$ is an orbital index, and \f$\sigma\f$ is a spin index.
+Here \f$x\f$, \f$y\f$, and \f$z\f$ are spatial indices, \f$s\f$ is a sublattice index, \f$o\f$ is an orbital index, and \f$\sigma\f$ is a spin index.

 First we note that the number of indices per operator is not the same.
 Further, even though every operator have an \f$x\f$-index, there is not necessarily any actual relationship between the different \f$x\f$-indices.
 In particular, the molecule may be oriented along some axis which does not coincide with the natural coordinate axes of the other two materials, and even more importantly, there is no reason why \f$x\f$ should run over the same number of values in the different materials.